Learn about actual and potential costs

 Where can I purchase Security Software?

-There are about 200 vendors of security software in 2019, and market share concentration is moderate.
+There are about 600 vendors of security software in 2019, and market share concentration is moderate.
 The top four vendors include Intel (through its Intel Security and McAfee solutions), Symantec Corporation, Check Point and IBM.
-Combined, these suppliers account for more than 30.0% of total market revenue.
-Major players in...
+Combined, these suppliers account for between 30.0% and 50.0% of total market revenue.
+Major players...
 Subscribe to learn more.

 Questions to ask potential suppliers